andreagorsche/tablebooking/README.md

 # Testing
 ## Manual Testing
 With every sprint manual tests of the intendent funcitonalities and design features were done.
-These tests were documented in test cases stated below.
+These tests were documented in test cases stated in the file [Testing.md](Testing.md).

 ### Test Cases